AngeloGalav/gauntlet/README.md

     - [ ] solve all the other code TODOs (ctrl+shift+f TODO)

 - [ ] Wait for professor's new directives
+- [ ] REMEMBER TO FIX DATALOADER OF CIFAKE!!!!

 ## Data
 https://www.kaggle.com/datasets/cashbowman/ai-generated-images-vs-real-images?resource=download